 This type of herbicide only kills particular types of plants.
 For example, a feed weed killer works on lawn weeds as the herbicide only targets weeds with broad leaves and doesn’t affect plants with narrow leaves like grass.
 If you want to make your gardening tasks easier and get rid of the hassle spot spraying, then you might want to go for selective weed killer types.

 - Non-Selective Weed Killer:

 As you might have guessed, non-selective weed killers are the total opposite of selective weed killers.
 While selective types only kill particular plant species, non-selective types kill everything it comes into contact with.
 To effectively get results from this weed killer type, it must be applied during the plant’s growing season.

 If you choose this type of weed killer, you should take serious safety measures.
-Don’t spray when the weather is windy, don’t walk over treated areas, protect other plants you don’t want to kill when spraying, and handle the chemical with utmost care.
+Don’t spray when the weather is windy, don’t walk over treated areas, protect other plants you don’t want to kill when spraying and handle the chemical with utmost care.

-Severity of the Problem
+3. The severity of the Problem

 It’s also important to consider the severity of the problem and see if the weeds need basic spraying, an intensive treatment or extra work like pest control.
 By looking at the severity of the problem, you can easily choose the right weed killer that will solve the core of your weed problems.

 Different weed killers are made from different ingredients.
 To be able to choose the right product for the job, it’s important to also take into account the ingredients used to make the weed killer.
 Here are some of the most common ingredients found in weed killers: